 We would like to thank Liam Crouse for piping the children into their ceremony and for all the parents for their continued support.
 We will certainly miss the children when they leave for school and wish them all the best for the future.

 Traditionally the children who are leaving Cothrom Òg to attend primary school get taken out to lunch.
 This year our graduates went to Kildonan Cafe for lunch then to the Museum to have a look at the artefacts.
-The enjoyed a lovely, special day with their Keyworkers, Jessie and Marion.
+They enjoyed a lovely, special day with their keyworkers Jessie and Marion.
 Many thanks to Kildonan for making it such a special lunch.

 Since we we are learning about spring the children made butterfly biscuits and decorated them with smarties.
 There was a lot of numeracy involved in weighing out and measuring the ingredients.